OpenEvalProject/evals/manuscripts/elife-37571/v2/manuscript.md

 HVC was located by reference to the LM images and trimmed in a trapezoidal shape with a diamond trimming knife (trimtool 20, DiATOME Ltd., Nidau, Switzerland).
 The Aclar film on top was trimmed away and the surface of the brain tissue block was polished.
 Serial 70-nm-thick ultrathin sections were cut with an ultramicrotome (Leica FC6) and a sharp diamond knife (Histo Jumbo, DiATOME Ltd).
 The sections formed a ribbon of tissue that were floating on the surface of the water bath.
 The section thickness was monitored based on the reflection index (golden:>100 nm; silver-gray: 50–100 nm).
 Sections that were too thick were discarded from collection.
 When the desired ribbon of serial ultrathin sections was produced, it was detached from the diamond blade and moved on the water surface with a human eyelash that was fixed to a toothpick.
 A custom-made silicon wafer (Si-Mat Silicon Materials, Kaufering, Germany) was first deionized with a charging generator (EN SL, Haug Biel AG, Biel, Switzerland) and then slowly dipped into the water bath.
 The floating ribbon of ultra-thin sections was flattened and attached to the silicon wafer and both were withdrawn from the water bath.
 Prior to the ssSEM imaging of the dried ultrathin sections, the silicon wafer was fixed with clips onto a SEM sample holder (cat. # 16112–20, Plano GmbH, Wetzlar, Germany).

-## HVC size
+### HVC size

 HVC volume grows significantly from 20 to 40 dph, after which it reaches 91% of its adult size (Bottjer et al., 1985;Herrmann and Bischof, 1986;Nordeen and Nordeen, 1988).
 The size of HVC is mainly genetically regulated (Airey and DeVoogd, 2000a) and manipulations of song experience have little influence (Brenowitz et al., 1995; Burek et al., 1991).
 However, although HVC volume and neuron number remain constant in adults (Wang et al., 2002), both HVC volume and HVC neuron number positively correlate with the number of song syllables copied from a tutor (Airey et al., 2000b; Ward et al., 1998).

 To measure HVC size in Experiment II, wet brain sections and Nissl-stained brain sections were imaged under a bright field light microscope (Olympus BX61).
 Wet brain sections were first mounted onto glass slides and kept moist with PB during imaging.
 Light microscopy images of HVC were taken at different magnifications (1.25x, 4x, and 10x).
 To compensate for fluctuations in environmental illumination, microscope parameters were set prior to imaging such that histograms of live images appeared normalized.

 In order to measure HVC size defined as the physical volume of HVC, we adopted the procedure described by Airey and colleagues (Airey et al., 2000c).
 Basically, all images of HVC in a given hemisphere were grouped together and imported as an image stack into a single TrakEM2 project.
 The images were then aligned using translational and rotational transformations.
 The HVC outline on each image was hand-drawn and the number n of pixels inside HVC was calculated.
-With known pixel size p and section thickness d, the size Vsec of HVC in a given brain section was estimated as the product of these three terms: Vsec=npd.
-The total size VHVC was calculated as the sum over all sections: VHVC=∑sec Vsec and the final HVC size for a given animal was calculated as the average of the right and left HVC sizes,Figure 1—figure supplement 1.
+With known pixel size p and section thickness d, the size $V_{sec}$ of HVC in a given brain section was estimated as the product of these three terms: $V_{sec}=npd$.
+The total size $V_{HVC}$ was calculated as the sum over all sections: $V_{HVC}=\sumsecV_{sec}$ and the final HVC size for a given animal was calculated as the average of the right and left HVC sizes,Figure 1—figure supplement 1.

 To test for tutoring or aging-related changes in HVC size, we modeled HVC sizes using a linear mixed effects (LME) model with bird group as fixed effect and bird identity as random effects (see Section on Linear Mixed Effects Models).
 We found the following peak-decline trend: at 30 dph, HVC size was smaller than at 60 dph (p = 0.0004, LME model, ISO30 and ISO60); and at 60 dph, HVC size was larger than at 90 dph (p = 0.02, LME model, ISO60 and ISO90).
 Furthermore, we found that extended tutoring lead to HVC shrinkage at 60 dph (p = 0.03, ISO60 vs LONG60), whereas no effect of tutoring on HVC size was observed at 90 dph (p > 0.05, LME model ISO90 vs TUT90), which agrees with previous reports (Brenowitz et al., 1995; Burek et al., 1991).

-## Serial section electron microscopy (ssEM)
+### Serial section electron microscopy (ssEM)

 For synapse counting, we performed serial section electron microscopy (ssSEM) on thin tissue volumes of dimensions ~ 80 µm×80 µm×140 nm located near the center of HVC.
 We performed EM imaging with a high-throughput scanning electron microscope (Merlin, Carl Zeiss Microscopy GmbH, Oberkochen, Germany).
 The section holder was fixed onto the sample stage and loaded into the microscope chamber.
 The approximate locations of the serial sections were first determined with 5 kV of extra-high tension (EHT, the voltage applied to the electron gun) and an in-lens detector.
 The subsequent working distance (the distance between the sample surface and the electron gun) was 3.5 mm.
 The EHT was then reduced to 1.6 ± 0.1 kV, and the view mode was switched to the energy selective backscattered electron detector (EsB), with the EsB Grid voltage set to 550 V and the detector probe current set to 550 pA.
 All high-resolution ssSEM datasets were acquired with the EsB detector in the pixel-averaged noise-reducing scanning mode.
 After fine adjustments of the imaging parameters, the focus and astigmatism correction were optimized.
 All of these adjustments were set manually with the SmartSEM software (Carl Zeiss Microscopy GmbH).
 We acquired images with a pixel size of 4 nm and an electron beam dwell time of 7 µs.
 Image acquisition was performed automatically using the ATLAS 3D software (Fibics Incorporated, Ottawa, Canada).

 We identified excitatory and inhibitory synapses in EM imagery based on morphology (Gray, 1969; Klemann and Roubos, 2011).
 Excitatory (asymmetric) synapses typically display a pronounced post-synaptic density (PSD).
 In contrast, the PSD in inhibitory (symmetric) synapses looks similar to the presynaptic membrane, showing no obvious differences in membrane specialization.
 In addition, asymmetric synapses have wider synaptic clefts and are always associated with larger (~40 nm) and rounder synaptic vesicles when compared with symmetric synapses whose synaptic vesicles are smaller (~20 nm) and of irregular oval shape, Figures 1B and 4B.

-## Physical section deformation
+### Physical section deformation

 In both Experiments I and II, physical disector volumes were carefully calibrated before estimating synapse densities.
 To quantify tissue deformations that can occur during EM staining, embedding, and ultramicrotomy, we took LM and EM images at diverse tissue preparation stages.
 Deformations resulting from tissue embedding were estimated by comparing LM images of wet brain sections taken prior to resin embedding with LM images of the same sections after embedding.
 In such image pairs, we identified landmarks such as blood vessels, ventricles, and sharp sample borders.
-We then estimated the distances S between three pairs of such identified landmarks using Fiji.
+We then estimated the distances $S$ between three pairs of such identified landmarks using Fiji.

 We assumed that tissue deformations caused by EM staining and embedding were isotropic.
-We calculated the relative 3D physical volume deformation Re (shrinkage or dilation) from the ratio of measured 1-D line distances as Re=  Sembedded sectionSwet section3.
-For each animal, we estimated the relative 3D physical volume deformation Re (shrinkage or dilation) caused by tissue embedding, Figure 1—figure supplement 2.
+We calculated the relative 3D physical volume deformation $R_{e}$ (shrinkage or dilation) from the ratio of measured 1-D line distances as $R_{e}=\frac{Sembeddedsection}{Swetsection}^{3}$.
+For each animal, we estimated the relative 3D physical volume deformation $R_{e}$ (shrinkage or dilation) caused by tissue embedding, Figure 1—figure supplement 2.
 We found that embedding caused a dilation of 2.2 ± 0.2 % in each spatial direction.

 We similarly estimated tissue deformations caused by ultramicrotomy by comparing LM images of trimmed sample block faces with SEM images of ultrathin sections cut from the same sample block, Figure 1—figure supplement 3.
 Physical cutting was always along the same direction and thus introduced non-isotropic tissue deformations.
 Therefore, we separately measured the deformations along the three orthogonal axes X, Y, and Z. We defined the X-axis to be perpendicular to the cutting direction and the Y-axis to be parallel to the cutting direction (Figure 1—figure supplement 3, red and blue lines).
-We calculated the deformation RX along the X axis as the deformation ratio: RX= S(ultrathin section)S(embedded section), the deformation RY along the y axis was computed analogously.
+We calculated the deformation $R_{X}$ along the X axis as the deformation ratio: $R_{X}= \frac{S(ultrathin section)}{S(embedded section)},$ the deformation $R_{Y}$ along the y axis was computed analogously.
 In summary, ultramicrotomy caused on average a 1.4 ± 0.3 % tissue dilation along the X-axis and a 17.9 ± 0.3 % shrinkage along the Y-axis (cutting direction).

 Thicknesses of ultrathin sections along the Z-axis were estimated using a cylindrical diameter method adopted from Fiala and Harris (Fiala and Harris, 2001).
 This method provides an estimation of the average separation of a given set of consecutive 2D images based on precise measurements of the diameters of cylindrical objects such as mitochondria, Figure 1—figure supplement 4.
-For a mitochondrion i that was longitudinally dissected in the images, we measured the diameter di and counted the number si of sections it spanned.
-By averaging the resulting ratio disi over all N inspected mitochondria (N≃20 in each bird), we obtained the following estimate t- of mean section thickness: t−= 1N ∑i disi.
-The average ultrathin section thickness was 1.5 ± 0.7 % thinner than the target thickness (70 nm) set in the ultra-microtome.The deformation RZ along the Z-axis was estimated as RZ=t−70 nm , where 70 nm represents the advancement of the resin block between two consecutive ultrathin section cuts.
-The deformations RZ of all samples are depicted as green bars in Figure 1—figure supplement 5; as expected, the tissue deformations caused by ultramicrotomy were non-isotropic, Figure 1—figure supplement 5.
+For a mitochondrion $i$ that was longitudinally dissected in the images, we measured the diameter $d_{i}$ and counted the number $s_{i}$ of sections it spanned.
+By averaging the resulting ratio $\frac{d_{i}}{s_{i}}$ over all $N$ inspected mitochondria ($N≃$20 in each bird), we obtained the following estimate $t-$ of mean section thickness: $t−= \frac{1}{N} \sumi \frac{d_{i}}{s_{i}}$.
+The average ultrathin section thickness was 1.5 ± 0.7 % thinner than the target thickness (70 nm) set in the ultra-microtome.The deformation $R_{Z}$ along the Z-axis was estimated as $R_{Z}=\frac{t−}{70 nm },$ where 70 nm represents the advancement of the resin block between two consecutive ultrathin section cuts.
+The deformations $R_{Z}$ of all samples are depicted as green bars in Figure 1—figure supplement 5; as expected, the tissue deformations caused by ultramicrotomy were non-isotropic, Figure 1—figure supplement 5.
 Along the cutting direction, the ultrathin sections shrunk to roughly 80% of their original size (Y-axis), whereas along the perpendicular X-axis there was essentially no deformation.

-The cumulative tissue deformation Rcum from wet brain sections to embedded ultrathin sections was estimated as Rcum=Re * RX * RY* RZ, Figure 1—figure supplement 6.
+The cumulative tissue deformation $R_{cum}$ from wet brain sections to embedded ultrathin sections was estimated as $R_{cum}=R_{e}*R_{X}*R_{Y}*R_{Z}$, Figure 1—figure supplement 6.
 This number represents the overall change in tissue volume from the wet state to the ultrathin section state.

-We calibrated density estimates for each sample with the value of Rcum.
+We calibrated density estimates for each sample with the value of $R_{cum}$.
 The synapse density estimates in Experiments I and II therefore reflected the density in the wet state, which was close to the in-vivo state.
 On average, physical volumes in ultrathin sections were 16.1 ± 0.7 % smaller than in wet brain sections.

-## Disector counting
+### Disector counting

 To estimate synapse densities, we used disector counting in ssSEM section pairs, which is a standard stereology method, Figure 6.
 Disector methods for synapse counting do not rely on the counting of every synapse in the sample.
 Disectors provide reliable estimates of object numbers (errors smaller than 6%) when the separating distance between consecutive disectors is no larger than twice the mean size of objects.
 When the separating distance is larger than three times the mean object size, density errors rapidly increase to 27% (Merchán-Pérez et al., 2009).
 Density estimates converge to the true density when more than a hundred disectors are inspected (Merchán-Pérez et al., 2009).